 Confederation College President Jim Madder, presided over the ceremonies.
 “This represents a significant crossroad for our students as they continue on in the pursuit of their dreams,” he said.
 “We are extremely proud of our students for all that they have accomplished.
 We wish them continued success as they move forward into the next phase of their individual journeys and remind them that Confederation will always be there to support them.”

-The recipient of the Governor General’s Award for 2016 is Meghan Potters, who graduated with a 4.0 GPA from the two-year Recreation Therapy program.
-Potters was also awarded the Academic Award of Excellence for her program, the President’s Award for the School of Health and Community Services, and the Derek and Joan Burney Award.
+The recipient of the Governor General’s Award for 2017 is Seija McKay, who graduated with a 4.0 GPA from the two-year Tourism – Travel and Eco-Adventure program.
+McKay was also awarded the Academic Award of Excellence for her program, the President’s Award for the School of Business, Hospitality and Media Arts, and the Derek and Joan Burney Award.

-The SUCCI/OASA Student Leadership Award was presented to Ashley Nurmela, graduating from the Native Child and Family Services program.
+The SUCCI/OASA Student Leadership Award was presented to Bryer Twiss, graduating from the Business Administration – Accounting program.
 The Student Leadership Award is presented to a graduating student who has demonstrated exceptional leadership skills, is a positive role model and has effected change.
-Nurmela also received the Board of Governors’ Award for the School of Health and Community Services, presented to a full-time post-secondary graduate from each Academic School in recognition of an outstanding contribution made to student life, community affairs and/or citizenship and academic achievement.
+Twiss also received the Board of Governors’ Award for the School of Business, Hospitality and Media Arts., presented to a full-time post-secondary graduate from each Academic School in recognition of an outstanding contribution made to student life, community affairs and/or citizenship and academic achievement.

 Confederation College has been serving the citizens of northwestern Ontario since 1967 meeting the educational needs of students in a catchment area of some 550,000 square kilometres.
 Along with its main campus in Thunder Bay, Confederation College has eight regional sites located in Dryden, Fort Frances, Geraldton, Kenora, Marathon, Sioux Lookout, Red Lake and Wawa.